 Posera and Mr. Michel Cote entered into an employment agreement as of April 30th, 2010 (the "Cote Employment Agreement"), which agreement was transferred to Posera pursuant to the plan of arrangement.
 Mr. Cote acted as the President of Posera from May 2010 until January 2016 when he transitioned to Vice-President, Business Development and subsequently transitioned to Senior Vice-President, Partners and Products on May 8, 2017.
-The Cote Employment Agreement automatically renews for successive periods of one year unless either party gives notice of its intention to terminate the Cote Employment Agreement.
+Posera renewed the Cote Employment Agreement on April 30 2010 for a four (4) year term, Posera renewed the Cote Employment Agreement on April 30 2010 for a four (4) year term, and thereafter renews automatically for successive periods of one (1) year unless either party gives notice of its intention to terminate the Cote Employment Agreement.
 As compensation for his services, Mr. Cote receives an annual salary of \$221,000 per annum and is eligible for annual bonuses at the discretion of the Board.
 Mr. Cote is also entitled to participate in the Stock Option Plan and group insurance benefits.
-Mr. Cote Employment

-Agreement imposes confidentiality obligations on Mr. Cote, as well as non-competition and non-solicitation obligations during the term of the agreement and for a period of twelve months after the termination of the agreement.
+Mr. Cote is entitled to four weeks of vacation per year, as well as the reimbursement of certain expenses.
+The Cote Employment Agreement imposes confidentiality obligations on Mr. Cote, as well as non-competition and non-solicitation obligations during the term of the agreement and for a period of twelve months after the termination of the agreement.
 Posera may terminate the Cote Employment Agreement for cause, or without cause upon providing Mr. Cote with a lump sum payment equal to 12 months' compensation.
 If Mr. Cote tenders his resignation within 60 days of a change of control of Posera, Mr. Cote is entitled to receive an amount equal to 12 months' compensation, accrued and unpaid expenses and value of vacation pay or unused vacations.
 In addition, all outstanding options held by Mr. Cote will vest upon termination and will be exercisable until their expiry date.
 The Cote Employment Agreement imposes confidentiality obligations on Mr. Cote, as well as non-competition and non-solicitation obligations during the term of the agreement and for a period of twelve months after the termination of the agreement.